 Join other law enforcement and school personnel to address school violence and youth victimization concerns through the use of crime prevention and response strategies and review lessons learned from relevant case studies.
 Examine the impacts of trauma on youth and effective strategies for working with students experiencing mental illness and learning disabilities.
 Explore the most current trends among youth relating to social media and alcohol and substance abuse.
 Discuss successful prevention and intervention program models.

-Test the organization’s response in conducting an initial investigation into searching for a missing or abducted child using the Incident Command System (ICS).
+Test your community’s response in conducting an initial investigation, search and canvass activities for a missing or abducted child scenario occurring on tribal lands.
 Employ strategies and responses in mitigating and resolving the emergency.
-Participate in a multidisciplinary tabletop exercise, developed by the Department of Homeland Security, to build cohesiveness within the investigative team when responding to an emergency.
+Participate in a multi-disciplinary, multi-jurisdictional tabletop exercise, to build cohesiveness with tribal, state, local and federal partners when responding to an emergency.

 Join other child-serving professionals to create a plan of action for preventing child sexual abuse of youth in your care.
 Learn the signs and symptoms of child sexual abuse, mandated reporter and stakeholder responsibilities.
 Identify strengths and weaknesses of current prevention practices, and develop an action plan, using the Strategic Prevention Dashboard, for your organization.
 This course is open to all members of child serving organizations such as preschool, after-school care, summer camps, church groups, athletic associations or others responsible for the care of minors.

 Join other administrative professionals, executive assistants, and support personnel from criminal justice and other governmental agencies to discuss relevant topics focused on improving communication, enhancing skills, and fostering community outreach.